yangboz/laughing-nemesis/EN_US.md

 In the case of USA-only websites that number jumps to 83% and in Europe to 70%.

-In the USA 35% of those websites are ran by the USA,30% by the CIA,15% by the military,10% by APIS-USA,5% by the FBI and the rest by unkown government agencies.
+In the USA 35% of those websites are ran by the USA,30% by the CIA,15% by the military,10% by APIS-USA,5% by the FBI and the rest by unknown government agencies.

 In Russia that number is around 33%.